Student Expectations

 Students who have knowledge of drugs, weapons, violence, or other behaviors that may be harmful to others or to the school environment may be subject to disciplinary action for failure to report such information to school authorities.

-Students who discover something in their possession that is not permitted at school must report it to an administrator or other staff member immediately.
+Students who discover something in their possession that is not permitted at school must report it to an administrator or other staff members immediately.
 School staff responsible for initiating follow-up action shall consider that the student voluntarily brought this to the staff's attention.
 Students should contact an administrator, teacher, counselor, or other trusted adult immediately if they have information about, or believe that they have been, victims of misconduct that violates the COB.

 Attendance Policy